 12. Build a pretty site.
-Use some of my 5 favorite plugins, or find a creative theme to make your site a pretty (and functional) one to visit.
+Find a creative theme to make your site a pretty (and functional) one to visit.

 13. Be active on Pinterest.
 If you want to build a blog you should be actively and on brand pinning every single day.

 14. Hire the right help!
 When your blog gets too big, or your jobs to much to handle alone don’t be afraid to hire on help, but make sure it is the right fit for your site and brand.

 15. Become a professional photographer.
 To be successful in today’s visually overexposed world, your photography needs to be professional.
 If you are not an amazing photographer, hire or trade work with someone who is.

 16. Go outside your comfort zone.
 Be willing to try out new ideas – some will fail for sure and a few might take off for you, but you’ll never know if you don’t jump off a few cliffs along the way.